 Language of instruction

-The objective of the course is to make students familiar with aircraft design method with predetermined parameters.
-Design optimisation regarding the weight and operating costs.
+The objective of the course is to make students familiar with conceptual rules of aircraft design.

 Specification of controlled education, way of implementation and compensation for absences

-Lectures and seminars are compulsory, and the attendance (80% at the minimum) is checked and recorded.
+Course-unit credit requirements: participation in the course (80% at the minimum).
 The absence (in justifiable cases) can be compensated by personal consultation with the lecturer and elaboration of individually assigned topics and exercises.

 Type of course unit

 52 hours, optionally